 We set everything up right along the fireplace wall so there would be ample ability to roast (We used wire hangers that are easy to unwind) and plenty sitting space to enjoy each others company.

-Above the fireplace there is homemade bunting that touts the words of our theme, Roast & Toast.
+For a few other ideas to host a housewarming party – above the fireplace there is homemade bunting that touts the words of our theme, Roast & Toast.
 This no-sew bunting was a great way to add a bit of rustic texture to our party.
 It is a mixture of burlap and silk fabric remnants, strung together and glued on tight.
 The letters are stenciled and spray painted giving it a very rustic, ready to roast above the fire look.
 I just love how this theme combined the elements of the rawness of a roast with the smoothness of wine making everything seem somewhat magical.

 For non-toasting drinks we served ice cold milk in mugs dipped in chocolate and graham crust.